-There's no disagreement: Ben Affleck being cast as Batman was not what anyone was expecting.
+There's no disagreement: Ben Affleck being cast as Batman was not what anyone, devoted comic book fan or casual moviegoer was expecting.
 Although the announcement was met with... mixed reactions - some claiming all hope for Man of Steel 2 and Justice League is lost, others waiting to pass judgement - we feel a little context and analysis is called for in this instance.

-Director Zack Snyder decided to cast a relative unknown for the role of Superman in Henry Cavill, and interestingly, has decided that someone with far more starpower is required to put Kal-El to the test.
-Put him to the test in terms of character development as well as physically, if writer David S. Goyer referring to the film as Batman Vs. Superman is any indication.
+Director Zack Snyder may have decided to cast a relative unknown for the role of Superman in Henry Cavill, but interestingly, has decided that someone with far more star-power is required to put Kal-El to the test in his big screen sequel.
+Put him to the test in terms of character development as well as physically, that is - if writer David S. Goyer's referencing the film as Batman Vs. Superman is any indication.

-Assuming that Snyder and Christopher Nolan actually know something about making movies, we decided to outline the reasons why Affleck's casting makes sense for the 2015 super-sequel:
+Assuming that Zack Snyder and executive producer Christopher Nolan actually know something about making movies, we decided to outline some reasons why Affleck's casting makes sense for the 2015 super-sequel: